plone/training/docs/voltohandson/configandcleanup.md

 ## Making the Title block deletable

-The config will be located inside the `config.js` folder in your policy addons `src` directory.
+The config will be located inside the `index.js` file in your policy addons `src` directory.
 Inside you will find the following code:

 ```js
 const applyConfig = (config) => {